Aromatherapy Clinic

 There are 3 ensuite birthing rooms, all of which have a birthing pool.
 All rooms are decorated to have a modern, relaxing, homely feel.
 Mood lighting is available in each room that can be controlled by you.

 All rooms have patio doors with access to an outdoor courtyard.
-Birthing balls, bean bags and other birthing aids are available if requested.
+Birthing balls, bean bags and other birthing aids are available.
 There is a shared kitchen where you can prepare your own refreshments and snacks.

 What pain relief is available in the MLU?